 The representative I talked to tried to help me and told me she could put me on a plan where my bill would be around $185 with 40GB of data.
 I was satisfied and hoped it would go well.

-A couple days later my wife stopped into a Sprint store just to upgrade her phone and get a new one.
-The overly aggressive sales staff convinced her to switch plans to some “freedom” plan with unlimited data and it would only be $160 a month.
+A couple of days later my wife stopped into a Sprint store just to upgrade her phone and get a new one.
+The overly aggressive sales staff convinced her to switch plans to some “freedom” plan with unlimited data, nd it would only be $160 a month.

 They tried to switch the plan but the computer wouldn’t let them so they tried to put in a ticket to get the help desk to change the plan.
 After three days of them messing with my plan, my plan was reverted back to the plan I was on before the original call.

 The store never tried to resolve the issue.
 I called back into the customer support line and asked them to fix my plan and after many minutes of messing with it the representative could not figure out how to do it and told me that I would need an escalation to management.

 She put in the escalation and told me someone would call me within three days.
 Ten days later, no one had called me and my plan is still the same.
-I called back in today and the person transferred me to another department, and that person put me on hold for 20 min and then hung up on me.
+I called back in today and the person transferred me to another department.
+That person put me on hold for 20 min and then hung up on me.

 I have been a loyal Sprint customer since 2007 and this is how they treat me?
 I will see what AT&T or T-Mobile have to offer.
 Maybe they know what customer service is.
 Can you get me out of this Sprint customer service nightmare?

 Sprint should have kept its word and lowered your bill as promised.
 When the somewhat coerced “upgrade” was discovered, it should have quickly allowed you to revert to your old plan.

 By the way, I agree with you that cell phone bills are way too high.
 If you’re on one of the Big Four wireless companies (AT&T, Sprint, T-Mobile, and Verizon Wireless) your average bill is more than $90 per month.
 That’s ridiculous.